HISTORY OF THE SLATIŇANY CHATEAU

 1. PRINCE JOHN ADAM (1721-1795)

-The first Auersperg in possesion of Slatiňany was Prince John Adam.
-His first wife was a wealthy heiress and he inherited her fortune upon her death.
-As a result, by the end of 18th century, he ranked among the 20 wealthiest noblemen in the Kingdom of Bohemia.
-His second wife was a famous beauty who became a lover of the Emperor Francis I. John Adam outlived both his wives and all of his children.
-On his death his wealth was passed onto his younger nephew, Prince Carl.
+The first Auersperg owner of Slatiňany was Prince John Adam.
+His first wife was a wealthy heiress and he inherited her fortune after her death.
+As a result, he ranked among the 20 wealthiest noblemen in the Kingdom of Bohemia, by the end of the 18th century.
+His second wife was a famous beauty who became the lover of Emperor Francis I. John Adam outlived both of his wives and all of his children.
+After his death, his wealth passed on his nephew, Prince Carl.

 2. PRINCE CARL (1750-1822)

-Prince Carl grew up under the mighty protection of his grandfathers, both important court officials.
-At the age of 15, he was made a sole heir of the Trautson family fortunes and 20 years later he inherited that of his uncle, John Adam.
-In 1796 he founded English landscape park in Slatiňany.
-His military career came to an infamous end in 1805 when he failed to defend Vienna against the French troops.
-This failure even made it onto the pages of Tolstoy's War and Peace.
-He was imprisoned and banned from the court at first, but later made the Imperial Huntmaster.
+Prince Carl grew up under the mighty protection of his grandfathers - both of them were important court officials.
+At the age of 15, he was made the sole heir of the Trautson family fortunes and 20 years later he inherited from his uncle, John Adam.
+In 1796 he founded the English landscape park in Slatiňany.
+His military career came to an infamous end in 1805, when he failed to defend Vienna against the French troops.
+This failure even made it onto the pages of Tolstoy’s War and Peace.
+He was imprisoned and banned from the court at first, but he was later named the Imperial Huntmaster.
 His wife was the daughter of Prince Lobkowicz, the Imperial Ambassador to St. Petersburg.
 Their marriage did not produce any children, so he adopted his grand-nephew Vincenc Carl, who became the next owner.

 3. PRINCE VINCENC CARL (1812-1867)

 Prince Vincenc Carl made neo-gothic alterations to the Slatiňany chateau in the mid 19th century.
-His main building project though was a castle in nearby Žleby.
-It was changed into a medieval knight's dream house with towers, turrets and filled with arms collection, valuable paintings, prints, furniture and other family treasures.
-Slatiňany were used as an occasional summer seat and a base during the hunting season.
-Princ Vincenc Carl held an important position of the Grand Chamberlain to the Emperor Franz Joseph I. in Vienna, where he spent most of his time.
+But his main building project was the nearby castle - Žleby.
+It was changed into a medieval knight’s dream house with towers, turrets and it was filled with arms collection, valuable paintings, prints, furniture and other family treasures.
+Slatiňany were used as an occasional summer residence and a base during the hunting season.
+Prince Vincenc Carl held an important position of the Grand Chamberlain to the Emperor Franz Joseph I. in Vienna, where he spent most of his time.
 His wife was a famous beauty, princess Wilhelmine, born Colloredo-Mansfeld.
-She enriched the Auersperg family fortunes by her dowry, consisting a lavish palace in Prague and a castle Zelená hora in western Bohemia.
+She enriched the Auersperg family fortunes by her dowry, consisting of a lavish palace in Prague and castle Zelená hora in western Bohemia.
 There she lived till her death in 1898, while her eldest son took over the main seats, including Slatiňany.

 4. PRINCE FRANZ JOSEPH (1856-1938)

-Franz Joseph Prince of Auersperg was the most important owner of Slatiňany.
+Franz Joseph, Prince of Auersperg was the most important owner of Slatiňany.
 He was well known as a loving father, attentive husband, excellent businessman and a passionate horseman.
-He inherited the estate upon his father's passing in 1867 and died here in 1938.
-During that long period of time, Slatiňany became a comfortable family home, where the children were born and raised, where most of the summers were spent and where friends and relatives often came to visit.
-Most importantly, he had the house filled with modern technologies of the era, such as electricity, running water, central heating or flushing toilets.
-Next to it he had large stables built, counting among the most modern in the entire monarchy.
+He inherited the estate after his father passed away in 1867.
+Prince Franz Joseph died here in 1938.
+During this long period of time, Slatiňany became a comfortable family home, where the children were born and raised, where most of the summers were spent and where friends and relatives often came to visit.
+Most importantly, he had the house filled with modern technologies of the era, such as electricity, running water, central heating of flushing toilets.
+Next to it, he had large stables built, ranking among the most modern in the entire monarchy.
 His marriage to countess Wilhelmine Kinsky was a very happy one.
-It produced 5 children for whom a miniature educational farm and a playtime "Cats castle" were built and still stand in Slatiňany.
+It produced 5 children for whom the miniature educational farm and the “Cats castle” were built.
+The miniature castle was used for playtime.
+Both of these structures still stand in Slatiňany.

 5. PRINCE FERDINAND (1887-1942)

 He was the apple that fell far from the tree.
-Never married, spending his father's money in "gentlemen clubs" in Vienna and on Safari hunting trips to Africa, he was the last member of the Slatiňany-Žleby branch of the Auersperg family.
-Upon his death the Auersperg fortunes inherited his younger sister, then already married to count Trauttmansdorff, who became the last private owner until 1945.
+He never married and was spending his father’s money in “gentlemen clubs” in Vienna and in Safari hunting trips to Africa.
+He was the last member of the Slatiňany-Žleby branch of the Auersperg family.
+After his death, the Auersperg fortunes were inherited by his nephew, count Trauttmansdorff, who became the last private owner of Slatiňany.
+Since 1945 the chateau belongs to the state.